breier/libs/src/MykrORM/README.md

 If you update the model adding more columns they will be added on creation as well.

-_\*If you have a boolean DB property you have to set it as DEFAULT FALSE to work properly._

 While Create, Update and Delete deal with the current instance, "Read" (`find`) returns an ExtendedArray of instances of the Model.